Thank you for subscribing

 What powers the GAC Aion V, M8 PHEV and Emzoom?

-Under the skin, GAC’s three models showcase three different powertrain technologies reflecting the company’s multi-energy approach to our market.
+Under the skin, GAC’s three models showcase three different powertrain technologies, reflecting the company’s multi-energy approach to our market.

 GAC vehicles exterior design

 Each GAC model has a distinct design, shaped by GAC’s global studios (Los Angeles, Milan, Shanghai, etc.).
 The Aion V features a sleek, aerodynamic EV look – no big grille, just a smooth nose with slim LED headlights and a full-width tail-light.
-Its profile is modern with a floating roof and flush door handles, emphasizing efficiency and interior space.
+Its profile is modern with a floating roof and flush door handles, emphasising efficiency and interior space.

 Meanwhile, the M8 PHEV is big and imposing – a van with Lexus-like presence.
-It has a massive chromed grille, upscale LED headlamps, and sliding side doors for easy access.
-Chrome accents, large alloy wheels, and a generally boxy silhouette communicate its luxury MPV status.
+It has a massive chromed grille, upscale LED headlamps and sliding side doors for easy access.
+Chrome accents, large alloy wheels and a generally boxy silhouette communicate its luxury MPV status.

 GAC vehicles interior design and features

 The GAC Emzoom interior is aimed at a younger demographic, so style and connectivity are key.
-It will have a digital gauge cluster and a touchscreen with Apple CarPlay and Android Auto compatibility.
-A standard sunroof, synthetic leather trim, and even a 360° camera system are available in China and, given the competitive set, are likely to also feature in Australia.
-Despite its compact size, clever layout will maximise rear legroom and boot space (expect around 370 L boot).
-Detailing like contrast stitching, sporty colour options, and a flat-bottom steering wheel give it a fun vibe.
-Tech like adaptive cruise, lane keep assist, blind-spot monitor, and auto emergency braking are likely standard, making it competitive on safety.
+It has a 7.0-inch digital instrument cluster and a large 14.6-inch touchscreen with Apple CarPlay and Android Auto compatibility.
+A panoramic sunroof, synthetic leather trim and even a 360-degree camera system with auto parking assistance are among the high-grade standard features on Emzoom.
+Despite its compact size, clever layout maximises rear legroom and boot space (370L, extending to 1271L with the rear seats folded).
+Detailing like contrast stitching, sporty colour options and a flat-bottom steering wheel give it a fun vibe.
+Tech like adaptive cruise control, lane keep assist, blind-spot monitoring and autonomous emergency braking are all standard, making it competitive on safety.

 R.A.C.V Finance Limited ABN 82 004 292 291 Australian Credit Licence No. 391488.
 RACV Finance is subject to RACV lending criteria.
 Conditions, fees and charges apply.